 Make sure you have insurance and roadside assistance before you begin your Adelaide to Melbourne road trip.
 If you are renting a car, check beforehand that it is included and if it’s not, it’s certainly worth paying extra for.

-For travel insurance we recommend SafetyWing.
-Its cheap price of only $40/month, really make it a no-brainer.
+SafetyWing offers travel insurance at a super low price of only $40/month, making it a no-brainer.
 You can get a quick quote below.

 Essential Things to Pack for Australia